sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 ================
 Fire Insights enables to Read from and Write to Salesforce using cdata JDBC Driver.

-Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce in Fire Insights
+Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce in Fire Insights.

 Download and Configure cdata JDBC Driver
 ----------------